USRSE/usrse.github.io/_posts/2022-08-30-sept-comm-call-on-groups-summary.md

-The goal of the Education and Training working group is to facilitate collaboration among US-RSE members who have an a group with an interest in training and education of RSEs.
+The goal of the Education and Training working group is to facilitate collaboration among US-RSE members who have an interest in training and educating RSEs.
 Our goal is to develop resources and strategies that support RSE education and training and contribute to the establishment of a more formal career path for RSEs.